bostick/tabit-file-format/description/tabit-file-format-description.md

 ### Notes

-For each track, notes are stored in a sequence of chunk2s, and can be read with this pseudo-code:
+For each track, Notes are stored in a sequence of Chunk2s, and can be read with this pseudo-code:
 ```
 noteList = new list
 while True: